mun4h/Vulnerabiltymanagement/README.md

 <h2>Description</h2>
-This Project shows a simple demonstartion of how to perform Vulnerability Scanning of a  Windows 10 machine virtual machine using a Scanner called Nessus Essentials.
+This Project shows a simple demonstration of how to perform Vulnerability Scanning of a  Windows 10 machine virtual machine using a Scanner called Nessus Essentials.
 <br />

 <h2>Environments Used </h2>